 Ask for a second chance

 Asking customers how you can improve their experience with your brand in the future is the key to retaining their business.
-Vels Jensen said that brands should listen and learn from negative feedback: Customer complaints contain valuable information that can help improve both your overall customer service and the trust consumers place in your brand.
+Vels Jensen said that brands should listen and learn from negative feedback.
+Customer complaints contain valuable information that can help improve both your overall customer service and the trust consumers place in your brand.

 Offering a coupon, voucher or replacement product after a negative experience can also help you earn a second chance, Penton said.
 While free products or services shouldn't be your default response (customers catch on quickly and may give negative reviews solely to receive a free product), this can be a great tactic if there is a problem resolving the customer's original issue.
-If you choose this route, be sure to encourage the customer to update his or her review if the second experience yields better results.
+If you choose this route, be sure to encourage the customer to update their review if the second experience yields better results.

 Encourage more reviews